 the literature as fact!
 The Church, which commenced in 1822

-in Ashton-Under-Lyne, UK, come out of the Joanna Southcott movement
+in Ashton-Under-Lyne, UK, is part of the visitation movement

 and had a reasonably significant social impact particularly in the United